Nick Margevicius: San Diego Padres

+Minor leagues

+Margevicius was drafted by the San Diego Padres in the 7th round, 198th overall, in the 2017 Major League Baseball draft.

+In his debut season of 2017, Margevicius played for the rookie-level Arizona League Padres and the Low-A Tri-City Dust Devils.
+He accumulated a 4–1 record with a 1.31 ERA and 62 strikeouts over 48 innings.
+Margevicius split the 2018 season between the Single-A Fort Wayne TinCaps and High-A Lake Elsinore Storm, accumulating a 10–8 record with a 3.60 ERA and 146 strikeouts in 134 1/3 innings pitched.
+Margevicius appeared in one game with the Double-A San Antonio Missions during the 2018 Texas League playoffs.

+Major leagues

 Margevicius was called up by the Padres on March 30, 2019, and made his major league debut that evening.
 He recorded five plus innings, allowing one run, while striking out five.
 Upon selecting what number to wear, Margevicius chose to wear number 25 after his favorite player growing up for his hometown Cleveland Indians was Jim Thome.
 He became the second player from the 2017 draft class to reach MLB.
 He was optioned to the Amarillo Sod Poodles on May 17, and was recalled on June 1.
-He was optioned once again on June 19, returned on August 28th, and remained with the Padres thru the remainder of the 2019 season.
+He was optioned once again on June 19, returned on August 28, and remained with the Padres thru the remainder of the 2019 season.
 Margevicius was designated for assignment on January 17, 2020.